CosmeValera/ReactProjects/README.md

-These are my `React` projects.

 ## 🚀 Getting Started

-To launch one `React` project you will need to follow the next steps:
+To launch one React project you will need to follow the next steps:
 1. Clone the code:
 ```
 git clone git@github.com:CosmeValera/react-learning.git